2 minutes reading time (305 words)

 but in an abundance of counselors there is safety."

-Midwest Food Bank's National Board met for an annual strategy session this week.
+Midwest Food Bank's National Board met for an annual strategy session in February.
 The gathering of the nine board members was a time to reflect on the MFB mission and faithfully look forward to the future.
 Humbled by the growth in the first 15 years of MFB, the team was energized anticipating God's work in year 16 and beyond.
 Facilitated by Eric Hodel, MFB COO/CFO, the board collaborated on MFB culture, employee and volunteer talent, measurements of success and growth strategies.
 Small group working sessions and larger group collaboration took place.

 During the two days together, the board focused on people, starting with the people served through food distribution.
 There is a clear passion to alleviate the pain of those in hunger.
 Employees were a key topic, knowing they are the stewards of the MFB Mission.
 Many testimonies of faithful volunteers were shared by the board members.
 Active volunteers themselves, the group celebrated the impact volunteers have and prayed that MFB could continue to positively impact volunteers.